cbos/cbos.github.io/content/posts/20250623-monitoring-buddy-hackathon-day-2/index.md

   - Grafana

 summary:
-  Progress on the second day of the hackathon, exploring the capabilities of Grafana MCP and LLM to find problems in the OpenTelemetry Demo setup.
+  The second day of the hackathon was a mix of activities.
+Next to the hackathon, we had a climbing outdoor activity.
-  And we had a break with climbing outdoor activity.
+  In this blog post I will share the results of the hackathon on day 2 and some pictures of the climbing activity.
 ---

 After a day of rest on Sunday, what I am used to have, I started the second day early.